pangolinjs/core/README.md

 This styleguide splits the CSS into small parts.
 This ensures a better organization of style declarations.
 Each component sits in it's own file and is re-usable across the project.
 See [HTML](#html) for the HTML-side of componentization.

-The function `@import` includes other Sass or CSS files in the main Sass file.
+The function `@import` includes Sass or CSS files in the main Sass file.
 The final output is one large CSS file to minimize browser requests.
 See `src/css/main.scss` for more information.

 *The development task generates sourcemaps.
 The preview and production tasks minify the CSS.*